Commitment to responsible research assessment: Wellcome and funded organisations

-Guidance for research organisations on how to implement responsible and fair approaches for research assessment
+Wellcome is committed to responsible research assessment.
+Find out how you can implement responsible and fair approaches for research assessment as a Wellcome-funded organisation.

 • assessing research outputs and other research contributions based on their intrinsic merit

-We recognise that many organisations will implement these core principles as part of a broader approach to promoting the responsible and fair use of metrics in line with other equivalent declarations, such as the Leiden Manifesto and the Hong Kong Principles.
+We recognise that many organisations will implement these core principles as part of a broader approach to promoting the responsible and fair use of metrics.
+This is in line with DORA or other equivalent declarations, such as the Leiden Manifesto, the Hong Kong Principles or the Agreement for Reforming Research Assessment (CoARA)

-Becoming a signatory to DORA, and/or endorsing equivalent declarations is one way that organisations can demonstrate their commitment to implementing the principles, both to their staff and communities.
+Becoming a signatory to DORA and CoARA or endorsing equivalent declarations is one way organisations can demonstrate their commitment to implementing the principles with their staff and in communities.

 Wellcome-funded research organisations should have a: